soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ### `copyFiles` and `writeFiles`

-The only thing left to do after the processing is completed is to write the directory content after processing to the newly created directory:
+The only thing left to do is to write the directory content, after the processing is completed, to the newly created directory:

 ```hs
 -- | Copy files to a directory, recording errors to stderr.